Michele Bavaro (vocals)

 Also a Japanese issue exists (King K22P328) with single cover.

-The first italian vinyl reissue ever made came out in 2009 on AMS, with a reproduction of the original triple foldout cover, and yellow vinyl.
+The first italian vinyl reissue ever made came out in 2009 on AMS, with a reproduction of the original triple foldout cover.
+First pressing was on yellow vinyl, later on black vinyl.

 Alphataurus has had a 2003 CD reissue by